Unruly tourists straining town budget during pandemic

 THE NUMBERS

-As of Wednesday, 6,513 people had tested positive for the virus in New Hampshire, an increase of 17 from the previous day.
-Two new deaths were announced, bringing the total to 411.
-The seven-day rolling average of daily new cases has risen over the past two weeks from 22 new cases per day on July 14 to 35 new cases per day on July 28.
+As of Thursday, 6,544 people had tested positive for the virus in New Hampshire, an increase of 33 from the previous day.
+Four new deaths were announced, bringing the total to 415.
+The seven-day rolling average of daily new cases has risen over the past two weeks from 23 new cases per day on July 15 to 34 new cases per day on July 29.

+Starting next week, the state will begin transitioning its nine temporary testing locations to hospitals around the state, Department of Health and Human Services Commissioner Lori Shibinette said.

 For most people, the virus causes mild or moderate symptoms.
 For some, especially older adults and the infirm, it can cause more severe illness and can lead to death.